Skip to content

 Ras Al Khair Aluminum Smelter

-Ras Al Khair Smelter
+Ras Al Khair Carbon area, west facing view.

-Delivery of the largest greenfield aluminum smelter in the world
+Delivery of the Largest Greenfield Aluminum Smelter in the World

 Ras Al Khair, which is also Saudi Arabia’s first greenfield smelter, is the cornerstone of the Ras Al Khair Industrial City, which is located 56 miles (90 kilometers) north of Al Jubail, and fast becoming the country’s aluminum and phosphate center.